Siekiera: Career

 Tomasz Adamski reformed Siekiera with two new members: Zbigniew Musinski - drums and Pawel Mlynarczyk - keyboards.
 Dariusz Malinowski took the vocal duties (besides playing bass).
 In February 1985 they recorded eight new tracks, some of them were played on the radio.
 In May and June they recorded some songs for an EP and the Jak Punk to Punk compilation LP.
 In 1985 they played again at the Jarocin festival, but the orthodox punk public did not like their new wave image and music.

 In 1986 Siekiera released their only LP, Nowa Aleksandria - it is influenced mainly by Killing Joke and regarded as one of the greatest Polish albums of all time.
 In 1987, a new guitarist, Wieslaw Borysewicz, was recruited, and Tomasz Adamski concentrated on singing.
 In 1987 they also played a mini-tour with Variete a Polish new wave band.
 Finally, in 1988 they broke up.
 They were expected to re-form in 1989 with an almost original line up (with Stopa who used to play in Moskwa and Armia as the drummer), but somehow it did not work out.

 After Siekiera

 Tomasz Adamski's interests shifted towards classical music, particularly J.S.
 Bach.
 A published poet, he lives in Puławy.
 Tomasz Budzyński is still Armia's vocalist and also plays with a Christian band 2Tm2,3.
 He recently started performing solo, and his music and lyrics have nothing in common with punk now.
 Dariusz Malinowski was a member of a band known as Tra-band.
-Malinowski passed away on 12 December, 2020.
+Malinowski died on 12 December, 2020.
 Zbigniew Musinski currently resides in Germany.
 Krzysztof Grela was killed in a pub in Puławy in January 1992.

 In 2014, the Polish black metal band Behemoth, covered Siekiera's track "Ludzie Wschodu", on the Australian version of their album The Satanist.

 In January 2017, the Polish band Drivealone played a full cover concert of Siekiera's album Nowa Aleksandria at Dom Chemika in Puławy.